dqops/dqo/docs/client/index.md

 ## Getting the personal API Key

-To get your personal, user-unique API Key, you can easily do so through the [DQOps user interface](../dqo-concepts/dqops-user-interface-overview.md).
+You can easily get your personal, user-unique API Key through the DQOps Web UI.

-1. Open your DQOps instance's user interface in your browser. *If you're trying to access a local DQOps instance, that would be [http://localhost:8888/home](http://localhost:8888/home).*
+1. Open your DQOps instance's Web UI in your browser. *If you're trying to access a local DQOps instance, that would be [http://localhost:8888/home](http://localhost:8888/home).*
-2. Click on your portrait icon in the top-right corner.
+2. Click on your portrait in the top-right corner.
 3. Click on the "Generate API Key" button.

 ![User portrait menu](../images/api-key.png "User portrait menu"){ loading=lazy } &nbsp;&nbsp;&nbsp;&nbsp; ![Generate API Key](../images/generated-api-key.png "Generate API Key"){ loading=lazy }